-Wear eye protection and rubber gloves classified for 1,000 V when carrying out work with a risk of coming into contact with voltage class B.
+Use protective goggles and rubber gloves classified for 1,000 V when carrying out work with a risk of coming into contact with voltage class B.

-The electric drive system is driven by voltage class B (650 V), see definition below.
+The hybrid system is driven by voltage class B (650 V), see definition below.